chriskrycho/v4.chriskrycho.com/2017-book-list.txt

 Books I'm reading right now.
 Listed in the order I started them.

-- _Evolution and the Fall_, eds.
-William T. Cavanaugh and James K. A. Smith
 - _Type-Driven Development with Idris_, Edwin Brady
 - _Theology and the Mirror of Scripture_, Kevin J. Vanhoozer and Daniel Treier